Toshimitsu Hamasaki

 Episode 60: Toshimitsu Hamasaki.
 ASA Biopharm's Pocast, December 31, 2018.

-Complete list avaiable in Google Scholar
+Complete list available in Google Scholar

 Complete list available in PubMed